 MIS_Prereg_Xfer Request

 The MN’s MISF sends this message so that the SPoS transmits link layer frames to expedite preregistration with an appropriate TPoS, particularly to initiate proactive authentication for the establishment of a security association.
 The corresponding primitive is defined in 5.11.12.1.
-Nonce-T is included if the MN is requesting the SPoS to establish a security association with the TPoS.
+CiphersuiteCode is included if the MN is requesting the SPoS to establish a security association with the TPoS.
 CandidateLinkList is included if the MN has information available about the desired target link.
 Nonce-T is generated by MN’s MISF.